 Whether you’re moving to Austin or are a first-time home buyer in Austin, here are some important steps to consider when house hunting and when you’re ready to buy a home in Austin.

 Before You Start Your House Hunt

-There are always a lot of unique properties for sale in Austin, and whether you prefer to live in Old West Austin or Barton Hills, it’s important to do a little financial “prep” work before you start looking at houses on the market.
+There are always a lot of unique homes for sale in Austin, and whether you prefer to live in Old West Austin or Barton Hills, it’s important to do a little financial “prep” work before you start looking at houses on the market.

 Take a Look at Your Budget